-To gather information on energy efficiency of households and their minimum performance standards with the goal of promote the culture on energy efficient consumption

-d) Applicable sectors

-All economic sectors

-e) Outline

-The elaboration of test procedures and energy efficiency labelling standards in Peru was initiated in 1996 by the Technical Committee of Standardization for Rational and Efficient Use of Energy (CTNUREEE) and its respective subcommittees, with the participation of relevant public and private agents.
+e) Outline The development of test procedures and energy efficiency labelling standards in Peru begun in 1996 by the Technical Committee of Standardization for Rational and Efficient Use of Energy (CTNUREEE) and its respective subcommittees, with the participation of relevant public and private agents.
 So far, energy efficiency test procedures have been developed for refrigerators and freezers, lighting equipment (lamps and ballasts), electric motors, electric water heaters, industrial boilers and solar thermal and photovoltaic systems.
 Energy efficiency labelling standards are in place for refrigerators and freezers, household lamps and electric motors, in addition to minimum efficiency performance standards for CFLs.

+Figure 6.
+Energy efficiency label for appliances.

 It is a voluntary measure, and it came into effect in January 2009.

-2.3.2.
+2.2.6.
 Energy Saving in the Public Sector

 a) Name

 Supreme Decree on Energy Savings in Public Sector; D.S.
-No. 034-2008-EM
+No. 034-2008-EM.

 b) Level

-Central
+Central.

 c) Purpose

-To induce the public sector to reduce its energy demand through energy efficiency campaigns and promote the use of more efficient equipment
+To induce the public sector to reduce its energy demand through energy efficiency campaigns and promotes the use of more efficient equipment.

 d) Applicable sectors

-All economic sectors
+All economic sectors.

 e) Outline

 It is a mandatory measure, which was published in June 2008.

 f) Financial resources and budget allocation

 Funding comes from the Ministry of Energy and Mines.

 g) Expected results

 In the coming years, this activity should be implemented as it is part of the Law on Promotion of Energy Efficiency and its Regulations, which were approved in 2007.

-2.3.3.
+2.2.7.
 Technical Norms (Standards) on Energy Efficiency

 a) Name

-Technical Norms (Standards) on Energy Efficiency (Essays, Limits, and Labels)
+Technical Norms (Standards) on Energy Efficiency (Essays, Limits, and Labels).

 b) Level

-Central
+Central.

 c) Purpose

 To provide the minimum energy efficiency standards, (especially norms, limits, and labels) for lighting, water heaters, heater boilers, motors, solar energy, etc.

 d) Applicable sectors

-All economic sectors
+All economic sectors.

 e) Outline

-They are voluntary norms (standards), which have been published from 2000 to the present.
+There are 47 voluntary norms (standards), which have been approved and published from 2000 to the present.

 f) Financial resources and budget allocation

 Funding comes from the Ministry of Energy and Mines.

 g) Expected results

-No information available
+No information available.

-2.4.
+2.3.
 Financial Measures Taken by the Government

-2.4.1.
+2.3.1.
 Tax Scheme

-No information available
+No information available.

-2.4.2.
+2.3.2.
 Low-Interest Loans

-No information available

-2.4.3.
+The Development Financial Corporation (COFIDE) is implementing the "Bio-business Program" with a 65 illion Euros fund coming from the German Kreditanstalt für Wiederaufbau (KfW).
+This Program aims to foster energy efficiency and renewable energy projects by giving low-interest loans to project promoters and developers.
+All sectors are included.
+The loans will be given through Peruvian commercial banks.
+The planning to start such program is on March, 2011.

+2.3.3.
 Subsidies and Budgetary Measures

-No information available
+No information available.

-2.4.4.
-Other Incentives
+2.3.4.
+Other Incentives No Information available.

-Information not available
+2.4.
+Energy Pricing Pricing is electricity market based in form of marginal cost.
 2.5.
-Energy Pricing

-Pricing is energy market based in form of marginal cost.

-There is an inversely proportional relationship, whereby if the price of energy increases, there will be recession in the economy.
-In order to develop the economy, a move to complementary energy sources could be considered to offset this.

-2.6.
-Other Efforts for Energy Efficiency Improvements

-2.6.1.
-Cooperation with Non-Government Organisations

-There is no financial support for NGOs.
+Other Efforts for Energy Efficiency Improvements 2.5.1 Cooperation with Non-Government Organisations There is no financial support for NGOs.